 Wine boxes, although they generally hold cheaper product, last longer once opened because they are in aseptic packaging that does not allow air to get in and further ferment the product.
 Boxes contain a bag within a box so the liquid is dispensed and then re-sealed automatically after each use.

 The shelf life of wine in your cellar, when properly stored can be many years.
-The 1% of wines that are able to be stored are the sturdy red ones, which range from the Rhones and French Bordeaux to the high-end Cabernet Sauvignons from California and Australia.
+The 1% of wines that are able to be stored for extended lengths of time are the sturdy red ones, which range from the Rhones and French Bordeaux to the high-end Cabernet Sauvignons from California and Australia.
 Also some of the finest wines come from Spain and Italy.

 What are our shelf life resources?

-Our does wine go bad content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of wine.
+In determining how long Wine lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Wine.

-Although the shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary because conditions are so variable and our advice should only be taken as an opinion.
+Although the Wine shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please drink responsibly!